evan-p/glowmo/README.md

 ```

 You can use glow.stop(), glow.start(), glow.startLoop(), glow.toggle(), glow.toggleLoop() to control the animation(s).
-You can use glow.makeTransition(p) , p:0-1, to jump to a specific point of the animation
+You can use glow.makeTransition(p) , p:0-1, to jump to a specific point in the animation